2022 United States House of Representatives elections in New Jersey: General election

 Veronica Fernandez was running for this seat as an independent, but later dropped out, citing no path to victory.

 On June 7, it was announced that the newly formed Moderate Party would seek to nominate Malinowski as their candidate via electoral fusion, although fusion voting is currently banned in New Jersey.
-The next day, the Secretary of State Tahesha Way blocked the nomination, but the Moderate Party filed a lawsuit to challenge this, however, a ruling isn't expected until summer of 2023 preventing them from being on the ballot.
+The next day, the Secretary of State Tahesha Way blocked the nomination, but the Moderate Party filed a lawsuit to challenge this.
+However, a ruling was not expected until the summer of 2023, preventing them from being on the ballot.